andifalk/secure-oauth2-oidc-workshop/lab4/README.md

 ![Test Pyramid](images/test-pyramid.png)

-Most tests should be written as easy unit tests, this type of testing is quite cheap and provides fast feedback if things are still working as expected or something is broken.
+Most tests should be written as easy unit tests, this type of testing is quite cheap and provides fast feedback if things are still working as expected or anything has been broken.

 Integration tests (aka tests on the service layer) are a bit more effort, often these tests depend on a runtime environment like a Java EE or Spring container.
 Typically, these tests run significantly slower and are often causing long CI/CD waiting times.